mk12/sicp/notes/lecture.md

 ### Actions and identity

-- An action $A$ had an effect on an object $x$ (or equivalently, that $x$ was changed by $A$) if some property $P$ which was true of $x$ before $A$ became false of $x$ after $A$.
+- An action $A$ has an effect on an object $x$ (or equivalently, $x$ was changed by $A$) if some property which was true of $x$ before $A$ became false after.
-- Two objects $x$ and $y$ are the same if any action which has an effect on $x$ has the same effect on $y$.
+- We consider two objects to be the same if any action that has an effect on one has the same effect on the other.

 ### Uses of objection orientation

-- One of the nice things about objects is the way it lets us model the world.
-We like to think of the world as being made up of these independent objects.
+- One of the nice things about objects is the way they let us model the world.
-- If we want to understand the program well and we want small changes in the world to lead to small changes in the program, we would like isomorphisms between the world and the model.
+- The modularity of the world can give us modularity in our programming.
+- For example, in the Monte Carlo program from [](@3.1.2), using the assignment statement for random number generation greatly enhances modularity.
-- For most things, objects and assignment are not the right way to think.
+- But for most things, objects and assignment are not the right way to think.
 We should only use them if we need them.
-- Sometimes, though, they are essential.
-- It can also improve modularity greatly -- consider the procedure for a random number generator.
-Without an internal feedback loop via assignment, its state leaks out everywhere and we can't decompose certain problems very well.

 # 5B: Computational Objects